Aryabhagwat792/Inventory-Management-System/README.md

-Inventory Management System
+##Inventory Management System
-Project Overview
+-Project Overview

 The Inventory Management System is a Java-based console application developed to manage products, suppliers, stock, and inventory transactions.

 The system provides a simple menu-driven interface where users can perform different inventory operations.
 It uses Object-Oriented Programming concepts, input validation, and file handling to organize and maintain inventory data.

-Features
+-Features

 Product Management
 Add new products
 View all products